Holy Alliance: Establishment

-Ostensibly, the alliance was formed to instil the divine right of kings and Christian values in European political life, as pursued by Alexander I under the influence of his spiritual adviser Baroness Barbara von Krüdener.
-It was written by the Tsar and edited by Ioannis Kapodistrias and Alexandru Sturdza.
+The alliance was formed to instil the divine right of kings and Christian values in European political life, as pursued by Alexander I under the influence of his spiritual adviser Baroness Barbara von Krüdener.
+It was written by Emperor Alexander I of Russia and edited by Ioannis Kapodistrias and Alexandru Sturdza.
 Under the treaty European rulers would agree to govern as "branches" of the Christian community and offer mutual service.
-In the first draft Tsar Alexander I made appeals to mysticism through a proposed unified Christian empire that was seen as disconcerting by the other monarchies.
+In the first draft, Emperor Alexander I made appeals to mysticism through a proposed unified Christian empire that was seen as disconcerting by the other monarchies.
 Following revision, a more pragmatic version of the alliance was adopted by Russia, Prussia, and Austria.
 The document was called "an apocalypse of diplomacy" by French diplomat Dominique-Georges-Frédéric Dufour de Pradt.

 The agreement was at first secret, and mistrusted by liberals though liberalism was effectively restrained in this political culture until the Revolutions of 1848.
 About three months after the Final Act of the Congress of Vienna, the monarchs of Catholic (Austria), Protestant (Prussia), and Orthodox (Russia) confession promised to act on the basis of "justice, love, and peace", both in internal and foreign affairs, for "consolidating human institutions and remedying their imperfections".
 The Alliance was quickly rejected by the United Kingdom (though George IV declared consent in his capacity as King of Hanover), the Papal States, and the Ottoman Empire.
 Lord Castlereagh, the British Foreign Secretary, called it "a piece of sublime mysticism and nonsense".
 Nonetheless, Britain participated in the Concert of Europe.